Welcome!

 PROJECTS

 Members of the Society continually work at locating and transcribing records of local genealogical interest.
 The Society also periodically conducts genealogy workshops open to the public and in other ways promotes interest in the study of family history.
-Here you will find recently completed works and potential future projects.
+Here you will find recently completed works and potential future projects, as well as individual member endeavors focused on Sanilac County.

 Pioneer Certificates